 THE BENEFITS OF OUTSOURCING

 01 EXPERTISE: without doubt the main benefit is that you are buying expertise, a ready made experienced team which you can simply plug and play, meaning you can hit the ground running without impacting too much on your day-to-day operations.
-Often a specialist is placed within your organisation to manage the launch from within, helping with engagement.
+Often a specialist is placed within your organization to manage the launch from within, helping with engagement.

 02 SPEED: a rebrand is not a ‘business as usual scenario’ so whilst you may have a fantastic team of brand specialists, they all have their day jobs too.
 An outsourced team is ready to go and does not face a rebrand learning curve – they already know exactly what needs to be done and how to do it.